Ad

 Detailed Comparison

 Rocket.Chat appears to have several advantages over Quiet, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Rocket.Chat wins